IAMA Theatre Company Will Host Industry Presentation Workshop Of MILLENNIALS ARE KILLING MUSICALS

 The reading is at 8pm, Tuesday, March 25, 2025 at Atwater Village Theatre.

 IAMA Theatre Company will host an industry presentation workshop of Millennials Are Killing Musicals by Nico Juber, directed by Marlo Hunter at 8pm, Tuesday, March 25, 2025 at Atwater Village Theatre, 3269 Casitas Ave, Los Angeles.
 Millennials Are Killing Musicals is an original musical comedy about reclaiming authentic happiness in a social media-filtered world.
 With a sharp comedic edge and an energetic contemporary pop-driven score, this new work offers a fresh, heartfelt and hilarious exploration of the millennial existential crisis, motherhood and self-discovery.
-The cast features Christine Woods*, Diana Huey, Jean Kauffman, Alex Alcheh*, Barrett Doss, Ryan W. Garcia*, Lana McKissack and Marnie Price*.
+The cast features Barrett Doss, Diana Huey, Jean Kauffman, Alex Alcheh*, Ryan W. Garcia*, Lana McKissack, Marnie Price* and Aynsley Bubbico.
 The music director for this presentation is Brett Ryback.
 Industry professionals should send their interest in attending to literary@iamatheatre.com.
 More information about Millennials Are Killing Musicals can be found at millennialsarekillingmusicals.com. (* denotes IAMA Theatre Company Ensemble Members)

 Millennials Are Killing Musicals follows Brenda, a single mom who wants to be as good as the other parents on social media and the seemingly perfect mom of her daughter's classmate.
 Just when Brenda has mustered up enough courage and wit, her younger sister, Katrina—a social media influencer—shows up on her doorstep pregnant.
 The musical was an O'Neill National Music Theater Conference semifinalist in 2021 and 2022 and was last seen Off-Broadway in May 2023 at the Church of the Blessed Sacrament's Theatre 71 with Grammy and Emmy winner Kristolyn Lloyd leading the production.
 This was followed by an original cast album release on Yellow Sound Label and Brainstorm Records in May 2023, produced by Michael Crioter and Nico Juber, currently available on all major streaming platforms.
 Millennials Are Killing Musicals previously received a New York City industry reading, a song showcase through New York Theatre Barn's New Works Series, and sold-out concert presentations.